Combarro, Pontevedra

 Tabarca (Valencian Community), the only town on the island

-As soon as you take a boat from Santa Pola, about 20 kilometres from Alicante, you will begin to feel that the sea breeze has to be part of you forever.This is the only inhabited island in the entire Region of Valencia and is known for its subtropical, crystal-clear, turquoise waters.
+As soon as you take a boat from Santa Pola, about 20 kilometres from Alicante, you will start to feel that the sea breeze has to be part of you forever.It is the only inhabited island in the whole of Region of Valencia and is known for its subtropical, crystal-clear, turquoise waters.
 If you love diving, here you will enjoy: posidonia, schools of fish... and if you're lucky you might even see starfish or turtles.

 Above, beach in Tabarca.
 Below, a girl snorkeling on the island

-There are more villages on the island, but Tabarca still retains the essence of its fishing personality in its houses.Did you know that a long time ago it was known as Planesia?
-At that time, the Barbary pirates took advantage of this strategic point for their looting.And if you still haven't had enough and you fancy getting to know more of the loveliest fishing villages in Spain, discover Fornells, in the Balearic Islands, Cudillero, in Asturias; Nerja, in Andalusia; or Mundaka, in Vizcaya.
-They could steal anyone's heart.
+The historical village of Tabarca still retains the essence of its fishing personality in its houses.Did you know that a long time ago it was known as Planesia?
+At that time, the Barbary pirates took advantage of this strategic point for their looting.And if you still haven't had enough and you fancy getting to know more of the loveliest fishing villages in Spain, discover Fornells, in Menorca (Balearic Islands); Cudillero, in Asturias; Nerja, in Andalusia; or Mundaka, in the Basque Country.
+They'll make anyone fall in love.

 Tabarca, Alicante